Sustainability in Portland, Oregon: Local government and initiatives

 The City of Portland has a Sustainability and Climate Commission and Multnomah County has an Office of Sustainability.
 In 2023, Portland City Council approved a five-year, $750 million plan focused on climate action and environmental justice.
 The Portland Clean Energy Fund's (PCEF) Climate Investment Plan seeks to "reduce carbon emissions and ensure residents are better prepared for climate change, with a focus on helping communities of color and low-income residents".
 According to Oregon Public Broadcasting (OPB), "The climate justice program will fund a wide variety of projects from renewable energy and energy efficiency upgrades to lowering greenhouse gas emissions from the transportation sector by encouraging electric vehicle purchases over the next five years."
 In 2023, OPB said of the PCEF: "Last year, the fund experienced a series of setbacks, including an unfavorable audit, in which auditors found the clean energy fund lacked oversight and accountability.
 The [PCEF] raises money from a tax on large retailers, and has so far raised much more money than initially expected when voters passed the tax in 2018."
+In 2026, the city launched the Recycling Quality Improvement Pilot Project is reduce recycling mistakes.

 The city has had a chief sustainability officer.
 The Portland Bureau of Planning and Sustainability (BPS), which The Oregonian says "manages a wide array of city functions, from land use planning and zoning to residential and commercial trash collection", has proposed a tax on smokestack emissions and offers a battery recycling service.

 During his tenure as mayor, Sam Adams vowed to make Portland "the most sustainable city in the world".

 The Moda Center, which is owned by the city, has started serving drinks in reusable cups.